Real-time-finance/finance-websocket-API/README.md

 });
 ```

-# Available stocks and forex
+# Available for stocks and forex

-You can find here after JSON stocks list with symbol :
+Here after you can find JSON list with symbols :

 - [forex][forex]
 - [companies][companies]